opendaylight/docs/docs/user-guide/service-function-chaining.rst

 ~~~~~~~~

 SFC-OVS provides integration of SFC with Open vSwitch (OVS) devices.
-Integration is realized through mapping of SFC objects (like SF, SFF,
+Integration is realized through mapping of SFC objects (such as SF, SFF,
-Classifier, etc.) to OVS objects (like Bridge,
+Classifier, and so on) to OVS objects (such as, Bridge,
 TerminationPoint=Port/Interface).
 The mapping takes care of automatic
 instantiation (setup) of corresponding object whenever its counterpart
 is created.
-For example, when a new SFF is created, the SFC-OVS plug-in
+For example, when a new SFF is created, the SFC-OVS plugin
-will create a new OVS bridge and when a new OVS Bridge is created, the
+creates a new OVS bridge.
-SFC-OVS plug-in will create a new SFF.

-The feature is intended for SFC users willing to use Open vSwitch as
+The feature is intended for SFC users that are willing to use Open vSwitch as an
 underlying network infrastructure for deploying RSPs (Rendered Service
 Paths).